 Particle reduction scenario.
-A reduction of 0.751 μ g/m3 population weighted annual mean PM10 (or PM{2.5}) gravimetric concentration, relative to the baseline (changes averaged over the base years 1996 to 1999), occurring in 2010 and maintained thereafter.
-This represents the impact of the illustrative package of possible additional measures to reduce PM10 concentrations summarised in section 4.2.
+A reduction of 0.897 $\mu$ g/m population weighted annual mean PM10 (or PM2.5) gravimetric concentration, relative to the baseline (changes averaged over the base years 1996 to 1999), occurring in 2010 and maintained thereafter.
+This represents the impact of the illustrative package of possible additional measures to reduce PM10 concentrations.